-In the heart of Ravenna city centre, in all its beauty, stands out the CLASSENSE LIBRARY, one of the twenty greatest librarian institutions in Italy.
+In the heart of Ravenna, lies in all its beauty the CLASSENSE LIBRARY, one of the twenty greatest librarian institutions in Italy.

 Housed inside a Camaldolese monastery built from 1512 onwards, it is a real architectural and artistic jewel.
 Every year it attracts hundreds of visitors, who come here to admire its rooms and the treasures it preserves.